andgineer/airflow/README.md

 ### Create migration script for ETL DB

 Describe your SQLAlchemy objects in `etl/db/models`.
-All models should inherits from `db.models.Base`.
+All models should inherit from `db.models.Base`.

 ```console
 # compare DB models and current ETL DB and create DB upgrade script in alembic/versions